akfite/fast-primitive-shapes/README.md

 ### Deathstar

 Let's get right into an example of some more advanced usage!
 The visualization below was generated with [fps_deathstar_example.m](./test/fps_deathstar_example.m).
 This demo illustrates how you can combine functions in this library to visualize some complex geometry with a small number of handles (in the example it uses 4 line objects in total, and could be reduced to 3 with a little more effort).
-All of the functions are highly-vectorized and designed to plot many separate shapes at once.
+All of the functions are vectorized and designed to work with many separate shapes at once.

 ![](doc/example.png)